 With Google AdWords On The Other Hand, you can target by Search Term.
 This effectively allows you to get the same benefits as S.E.O. – but immediately; without any chance of it not working!

-You Can Use AdWords To Target The Search Term "E-Book On Making Money Online".
+For Example: You Can Use AdWords To Target The Search Term "E-Book On Making Money Online".
 Remember, you won't get charged if no one clicks on your ad!

 As A Quick Tip: Consider Placing The Price Of Your Affiliate Product, Right In The Title Of The Advert.
 This way people won't click; unless they're at least theoretically willing to spend some money on whatever it is you're selling.